Catholic University Cardinals football

-The Catholic University Cardinals football team represents the Catholic University of America in National Collegiate Athletic Association (NCAA) Division III college football competition as a member of the New England Women's and Men's Athletic Conference (NEWMAC).
+The Catholic University Cardinals football team represents the Catholic University of America in National Collegiate Athletic Association (NCAA) Division III college football competition as a member of the Landmark Conference.
 The team played its first game in 1895 and was a major college team in the first half of the 20th century, into the 1940s.
 The football program was put on hiatus during World War II, and then discontinued shortly afterwards.
 In 1965, football returned to the university at the club level, and, in 1977, re-entered NCAA competition as part of Division III.
 The Cardinals have participated in the Division III playoffs three times in the late 1990s and have secured two Old Dominion Athletic Conference (ODAC) championships.
 The head coach is Mike Gutelius.

 History

 Catholic's first known intercollegiate football game came on Thanksgiving Day, November 28, 1895, in Emmitsburg, Maryland.
 They faced Mount Saint Mary's, of which six of the eleven Catholic players were alums.
 A contemporary article in The Mountaineer, the Mount Saint Mary's student newspaper, described it as being "rather warm for hard foot-ball playing, and consequently neither team seemed to play with much snap or vim."
 The Mountaineers scored a touchdown immediately before halftime to take a 4–0 lead.
 Catholic recovered a blocked field goal attempt and ran it back 92 yards for the equalizing score.
 Mount Saint Mary's later pulled away with a safety and a touchdown with two-point kick.
 The final result was 12–4.